scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDBServerOnAKS.md

 ## Step 5.
 Prepare custom values file of Helm

-You need to configure your custom values file for Helm Chart of Scalar DB Server based on your environment (e.g., access information of the database you created in **Step 2**).
+You need to configure a custom values file for the Helm Chart of Scalar DB Server based on your environment (e.g., access information of the database you created in **Step 2**).
 Please refer to the following document for more details.

-* [Configure custom values file of Scalar Helm Chart]() // TODO: Create a new document in the Scalar Helm Chart repository
+* [Configure a custom values file of Scalar Helm Chart]() // TODO: Create a new document in the Scalar Helm Chart repository

 ## Step 6.
 Deploy Scalar DB Server using Scalar Helm Chart

-Deploy Scalar DB Server on your AKS Cluster using Scalar Helm Chart.
+Deploy Scalar DB Server on your AKS cluster using Scalar Helm Chart.
 Please refer to the following document for more details.

 * [Deploy Scalar Products using Scalar Helm Chart]() // TODO: Create a new document in the Scalar Helm Chart repository